-These unaudited interim financial statements reflect all adjustments, consisting of normal recurring adjustments, which, in the opinion of management, are necessary for a fair presentation of results for the interim periods presented.
-The results of operations for the three months ended March 31, 2017 and 2016 are not necessarily indicative of results that can be expected for a full year.
+These unaudited interim financial statements reflect all adjustments, consisting solely of normal recurring adjustments, which, in the opinion of management, are necessary for a fair presentation of results for the interim periods presented.
+The results of operations for the three and six months ended June 30, 2017 and 2016 are not necessarily indicative of results that can be expected for a full year.
 These unaudited interim financial statements follow the same significant accounting policies as those described in the notes to the audited financial statements of the Company for the year ended December 31, 2016.